Women's event at the 44th Chess Olympiad: Teams and players

-The absence of Russia and China, which together won the gold medal at nine out of the eleven last Olympiads, puts the host nation India as the first seed with an average rating of 2486.
-The team consists of Humpy Koneru and Harika Dronavalli on the top boards, as well as R Vaishali, Tania Sachdev and Bhakti Kulkarni.
-Ukraine with the Muzychuk sisters, Anna Ushenina, Nataliya Buksa and Iulija Osmak have an average rating of 2478 as second-seeded team, while Georgia with Nana Dzagnidze, Lela Javakhishvili, Nino Batsiashvili, Meri Arabidze and Salome Melia comes in third place with an average pre-tournament rating of 2475 points.
-Other contenders for a medal include Poland with Alina Kashlinskaya, who switched from the Russian to the Polish Chess Federation, playing on board one, France led by Marie Sebag on the top board, Azerbaijan, the United States and Germany.
+The absence of Russia and China, which had together won the gold medal at nine out of the eleven last Olympiads, put the host nation India as the first seed with an average rating of 2486.
+The team consisted of Humpy Koneru and Harika Dronavalli on the top boards, as well as R Vaishali, Tania Sachdev and Bhakti Kulkarni.
+Ukraine with the Muzychuk sisters, Anna Ushenina, Nataliya Buksa and Iulija Osmak had an average rating of 2478 as second-seeded team, while Georgia with Nana Dzagnidze, Lela Javakhishvili, Nino Batsiashvili, Meri Arabidze and Salome Melia came in third place with an average pre-tournament rating of 2475 points.
+Other contenders for a medal included Poland with Alina Kashlinskaya, who switched from the Russian to the Polish Chess Federation, playing on board one, France led by Marie Sebag on the top board, Azerbaijan, the United States and Germany.

 Rounds

 Round 1

 The first round in the women's event started with former World Champion Viswanathan Anand making the opening move in Anna Muzychuk's game on board one of the match between Ukraine and South Africa.
 There were no surprising results in the opening match day and a total of 70 out of 79 matches resulted in maximum victories.
 The top-ranked team of the host nation India managed to score a maximum victory against Tajikistan after Tania Sachdev as Black on the third board needed 103 moves to squeeze out a win in an endgame with a pair of Bishops and fixed pawn structure on the King's side.
 In the same match, Koneru Humpy on board one played one of the best games of the day with a tactical vision that eight-time Russian Chess Champion Peter Svidler described as "incredibly good".
 Of the other pre-tournament favourites, Ukraine, Georgia, Poland, France, Azerbaijan, United States, Germany, Armenia and Kazakhstan all swept their opponents.